Loyola University Maryland Rankings and Accolades

 Loyola's reputation for excellence is reflected in our accreditation credentials and high rankings in major national, international, and regional studies, reports, and surveys.
 Here are a few of our recent accolades and rankings.

 Loyola has ranked in the annual Best Colleges list by the Princeton Review for three decades running for best undergraduate academics and regionally, as a Best Northeastern College.
 This year’s list analyzed more than 2,000 colleges and universities in the country.
-Loyola is also named among fewer than 25 schools on two Great Lists, including Great College Dorms and Great Athletic Facilities.
-Learn more.
+Loyola is also named No. 15 on the list of Great College Dorms.

 No. 4 in the North

-Loyola University Maryland has once again made U.S. News & World Report’s Best Colleges list (2022), earning the No. 4 spot among Best Regional Universities in the North.
-Loyola, which has been ranked in the top five for more than a decade, is also named among the best schools in the region for Undergraduate Teaching... as well as Innovation, Service-Learning, and Value.
+Loyola University Maryland has once again made U.S. News & World Report’s Best Colleges list (2023), earning the No. 4 spot among Best Regional Universities in the North.
+Loyola, which has been ranked in the top five for more than a decade, is also named among the best schools in the region for Undergraduate Teaching... as well as Innovation and Value.
 Learn more.

 No. 1 School for Veterans